 Punta Cometa: The Best Sunset on the Oaxacan Coast

 Punta Cometa is the southernmost point of the state of Oaxaca, a rocky cape that extends into the Pacific about 2 km west of Mazunte.
 At sunset it produces the kind of view that makes people stop talking mid-sentence.
 The Pacific is below on three sides.
 The sun descends directly into the ocean on the horizon.
-On clear evenings between May and August, the conditions occasionally produce the green flash — the atmospheric optical phenomenon that occurs in the final seconds before the sun drops below the horizon.
-Most sunsets do not produce it.
-The possibility of it is part of the reason people come back.
+On clear evenings in dry season, the conditions occasionally produce the green flash — the atmospheric optical phenomenon that occurs in the final seconds before the sun drops below the horizon.
 The point is the destination.
-The hike to reach it is the price of admission and it is entirely worth paying.
+The 20-minute hike is the price of admission and it is entirely worth paying.

 The Hike

 At the point: a broad flat shelf of volcanic rock extending into the Pacific.
 To the east, the coastline curves back toward Mazunte and San Agustinillo.
 To the west, open ocean to the horizon.
-The rock has natural ledges and a few shallow depressions that catch water at high tide.
+The rock has natural ledges and a few shallow depressions.
 Bring water and something to sit on — the rock surface is hot in the afternoon.

 When to Go